MW24Code/Food-Carbs/README.md

 Save as .csv: Once you've entered all your data, save the file in .csv format.
 In Excel, you can do this by selecting “Save As” and choosing “CSV (Comma delimited) (*.csv)” from the file type options.
 In Google Sheets, go to “File” > “Download” > “Comma-separated values (.csv)”.

 An example of the .csv file is provided to help you format your data correctly.
+You can open the .csv file in a spreadsheet program, such as Microsoft Excel or Google Sheets, to view and edit the data.

 ### Uploading Data to the Web App:
 Access the Web App: Open the Food Carbs application in your web browser.